AccelerK/Slot-machine/README.md

 ## Read Me!
 #### Author: Keisuke Fujiwara

-This is is a fun personal project showcasing and testing my Python knowledge.
+This is is a personal project designed to showcase my Python skillset.